Rebus (2000 TV series)

-For information on the Rebus word and picture puzzle see Rebus.

 Rebus is a British television detective drama series based on the Inspector Rebus novels by the Scottish author Ian Rankin.
-The series was produced by STV Studios for the ITV network, and four series were broadcast between 26 April 2000 and 7 December 2007.
-The first series starred John Hannah as DI John Rebus; and was co-produced by Hannah's own production company, Clerkenwell Films.
-After Hannah quit the series, the role of Rebus was re-cast, with Ken Stott appearing as Rebus in three subsequent series, which were produced in-house by STV.
+The series, produced by STV Studios for the ITV network, was broadcast between 26 April 2000 and 7 December 2007, and consisted of fourteen episodes across four series.

+The first series starred John Hannah as the title character; and was co-produced by Hannah's own production company, Clerkenwell Films.
+After Hannah quit, the role was re-cast with Ken Stott appearing in three subsequent series, produced in-house by STV.

+In 2022, it was announced the series would return to television, with Nordic streaming service Viaplay producing a new Rebus adaptation, starring Richard Rankin, the company's first original commission in the UK.

+Production

 The first series is very different in both format and style.
-Hannah's portrayal of Rankin's world-weary detective was questioned by many who knew the books, as he did not physically match their image of John Rebus; Hannah himself has said he felt forced into the role, having been executive producer, when his own choice for the role, Peter Mullan, was rejected by STV.
-However, his interpretation of the inspector has been viewed as deeper than the later productions, using narration to expand the viewers insight into the character's thoughts, or to reveal background information, which never occurs during Stott's tenure.
+Hannah's portrayal of Rankin's world-weary detective was questioned by many who knew the books, as he did not physically match their image of Rebus.
+Hannah himself has said he felt forced into the role, having been executive producer, when his own choice for the role, Peter Mullan, was rejected by STV.

+Hannah's interpretation of the inspector has been viewed as deeper than the later productions, using narration to expand the viewers insight into the character's thoughts, or to reveal background information, which never occurs during Stott's tenure.
 The earlier stories also retained the darkness of the novels and were more faithful to the original storylines, while longer running times meant that each story could be less ruthless with Rankin's many asides and sub-plots.

+"The First Stone" is the first and only story to be featured throughout the series which is not based upon a full Rebus novel, rather a novella from a collection of short stories.
+"Knots and Crosses" is the only story which, despite bearing the name of a Rankin book, does not share the plot.

+Cancellation

 In February 2008, ITV announced that Rebus had been axed, amid reports that Stott had told producers he did not want to continue in the role.
-ITV indicated that "one-off specials are a possibility for the future."
+ITV indicated at the time that further "one-off specials are a possibility for the future."
 In April 2011, it was reported that the series could make a return to television, and a spokeswoman for STV confirmed a comeback was on the cards: "We fully intend to bring Rebus back in the future.
 There are no firm plans yet, but it will return."

-However, Rankin has since announced that he has purchased the rights to the TV series back, and that he does not intend to bring Rebus back in the present format, having criticised the shorter format of the final series.
+In 2012, Rankin announced that he has purchased the rights to the TV series back, and that he does not intend to bring Rebus back in the present format, having criticised the shorter format of the later series.